Skip to main content

 Paste it into Runwita

-Settings → Connections → Meetings folder.
-Paste the path.
+Settings → Connections → Notes folder.
+Paste the absolute path.
 Save.

 3